florianthonig/listen-attend-and-spell/README.md

 ### Requirements

-Tensorflow and Numpy are needed.
-Run `pip install -r requirements.txt` to get the lastest version.
+Tensorflow and Numpy are needed. ~~Run `pip install -r requirements.txt` to get the lastest version~~.
+Please see the README in the submodule folder.

 ### Data Preparing
 Before running the training script, you should convert your data into TFRecord format.
 The code snippet down below may help you understand how to create it: